DanielFurtado/customer-feedback/README.md

 - Clone the repo and run `npm install`

-- To start the application run `npm run start`
+- To start the application run `npm start`

 -  `npm run test` to run unit tests